Space for notices concerning current Nature Reserve

 Mosses and ferns grow in wet gullies and the large adjacent large reed bed (created in 1999 by the Coal Authority and DWT) purifies mine water from the workings of the former Edmondsley Colliery before it flows into the burn.

 An ancient woodland site, Edmondsley Wood is part of the woodland corridor that runs along the steep Cong Burn Valley, making it an ideal starting point for a woodland walk.
 Spring and early summer, when the abundant bird life and wild flowers can be seen together, are the ideal time to visit.

 Some steep unsurfaced paths unsuitable for those with mobility challenges.

 Access and Parking

-The reserve is situated east of Edmondsley and there is a small car park 800m east of Edmondsley crossroads on the minor road to Holmside.
+The reserve is situated east of Edmondsley and there is a small car park 800m west of Edmondsley crossroads on the minor road to Holmside.
 Leave the north east corner of the car park and follow the footpath for approximately 100m before entering the reserve through a stile.

 A regular bus service operates between Durham and Edmondsley.

 Durham Wildlife Trust Relies on the support of its members and volunteers to help manage and maintain its nature reserves for you, for wildlife and for future generations.